-You can be in a better position to help and support someone you love battling with obsessive compulsive disorder when you understand its signs and symptoms, as well as different coping strategies and treatment modalities available.
+You can be in a better position to help and support someone you love battling with obsessive compulsive disorder when you understand its signs and symptoms, as well as different coping strategies available.
 Equipping yourself with this information not only prepares you to be able to intelligently and kindly respond when the disorder affects your loved one, but can also enhance your ability to adapt to the person’s changing behaviour.

 Learning everything you can about the disorder is one of the most genuine things you can do for the person you love suffering from obsessive compulsive disorder, because when you are informed, it is easy to sympathise and understand the needs and struggles of the patient.

 Most people suffering from obsessive compulsive disorder encounter intense fear of something terrible happening to themselves or others, have constant doubts about their behaviour, and frequently seek reassurance from others.
 If you have taken the time to learn about obsessive compulsive disorder and how distressing obsessions and compulsions are for your loved one, you’ll more easily be able to determine when your understanding is needed.
 This creates a safe and healthy environment, essential for a person battling with obsessive compulsive disorder.